jomrr/ansible-role-openssh/README.md

 ## Requirements

-Ansible 2.7 or higher is required for defaults/main/*.yml to work.
+Ansible 2.8 or higher is required, as module openssh_keypair is used.

 OpenSSH Version 5.7 or above.